Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 ![image](https://github.com/user-attachments/assets/5e79060a-bb85-443a-a069-dddae37911bf)

-Purpose: To Leverage and Explore the scope of agentic AI on global financial markets for live exploratory purpose.
+Purpose: To Leverage and Explore the scope of agentic AI on global financial markets for live exploratory purpose with High Precision, Speed, and Intelligence.

 -----------------------------------------------